WILSA© Conditioning Alters the Physical Properties of Water and Other Polar Fluids

 In contrast, the effects of WILSA© Conditioning are actually a bulk treatment.
 WILSA© conditioning of water does not simply change its surface tension on its surface and thereby alter its wetting abilities - it affects the entire bulk of the fluid in terms of its surface tension and thereby the cohesiveness between its molecules.
 As a result of WILSA© conditioning, the reduced cohesion energy of water molecules reduces the viscosity of the entire bulk of the water.

 The effects of WILSA© Conditioning are driven by the water molecules themselves, and provide a far different effect than when using chemicals to lower surface tension.
-This critical distinction between WILSA© conditioning and the use of surfactants to lower surface tension.
+This is a critical distinction between WILSA© conditioning and the use of surfactants to lower surface tension.

 WILSA© Conditioning - Contact Angle